 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-“They missed the boat for some reason: They were too scared, their family doctor didn’t recommend it, their insurance company wouldn’t pay for it, or they had a colonoscopy and their doctor didn’t see it.”
+“Sadly, every patient who walks into my office with colorectal cancer had a polyp that could have been removed,” Dr. Liska says.
+“They missed the boat for some reason or another: They were too scared, their family doctor didn’t recommend it, their insurance company wouldn’t pay for it or they had a colonoscopy, and their doctor didn’t see the polyp.”

 A better colonoscopy experience: Colonoscopies have undergone a mini-makeover in recent years, with researchers working hard to improve the patient experience:

 Now that you’ve scheduled your colonoscopy appointment, what else can you do for colon health?

 To your honey-do list, add eating more fruits, vegetables, whole-grain breads and cereals, nuts and beans.
 They are linked to a lower risk of some cancers and can help you have healthy bowel function.
 Limit red meat and high-fat or processed meats, which can increase your colon cancer risk.